ewaldc/Spotify-Recorder/README.md

 - Generates relative or absolute playlists of existing or generated audio files e.g. for import on Android

 # Architecture
-SpotifyRecorder is implemented in Python, using classes and threads for parallel encoding and tagging.
+Spotify-Recorder is implemented in Python, using classes and threads for parallel encoding and tagging.
-SpotifyRecorder makes limited use of Spotipy as it mostly uses its own code for interfacing with the Spotify Web based API.
+Spotify-Recorder makes limited use of Spotipy as it mostly uses its own code for interfacing with the Spotify Web based API.
 Mutagen is used for tagging metadata.
 Pyaudiowpatch is used as stand-in for PyAudio as it provides better support for loopback devices.
 Psutil is used to increment the process priority